With your big move on the horizon, there are a few things you’ll need to sort out before you go.

 Read on to find out how to get your new home well and truly move-in ready.

-You’ve closed the deal on your new home and picked up the keys — it’s time to move!
+You’ve closed the deal on your new home or newly built home and picked up the keys — it’s time to move!
 This is an exciting time, but it won’t come without a fair bit of work.
 Before you start tossing all your stuff in boxes in a rush to get out the door, make sure you take these first few steps to ensure a smooth transition into your new life in your new home.

 1. Change the locks and get spare keys